When we experience inner conflict, it is as a result of us not living our purpose.

 The car becomes transport; the house becomes a roof over our heads, the clothing about being dressed and being comfortable, and so forth.

-What do we do when we want to live our purpose and don’t know where to start?
+What do we do when we decide on living our purpose and don’t know where to start?

 In the same vein, what if we don’t know what our life purpose is?
 Or what our own value is?